Facilitating employee training programs in large organizations

 Modernity

-The existing style guide did, in fact, suit the LMS.
+The purples and blues and the clean lines of the imagery confirmed that the existing style guide did, in fact, suit the LMS.

 Multiple rounds of feedback on sketches and rough early wireframes resulted in fuller sketches capturing most needed functionalities, allowing us to move forward with designing in Figma.

-Based on our final sketches, we built wireframes for all three user types, giving us our first complete view of the LMS.
+Based on our final sketches, we built wireframes in Figma for all three user types, giving us our first complete view of the LMS.
 We also made rough high-fidelity mock-ups of key screens.

 Feedback: